Red River (manga): Others

 The headman of the Hatti people, keeper of the secret of iron making, and father to Hadi, Ryui, Shala, and Tito.
-He is one of the first to see the true potential in Yuri ("proving" her claim as Ishtar by asking her to pick a blade from his armory), and quietly supports her from behind the scenes throughout the course of the series.
+He is one of the first to see the true potential in Yuri, "proving" her claim as Ishtar by asking her to pick a blade from his armory.
+Following Yuri's battle against Zuwa, Talos swears his loyalty to Yuri while entrusting her and Kail with his clan's greatest secret in iron mining and forging.